List of content you will read in this article:

-A virtualisation software resembles a real machine and confuses the operating system to think that it is being operated by a real computer.
-Such virtual machines assist you to create a much easier computing environment.
+A virtualisation software resembles a real machine and confuses the operating system to think a real computer is operating it.
+Such virtual machines assist you in creating a much easier computing environment.

 - Full virtualisation

-Full Virtualisation: in full virtualisation, you can run the guest system unmodified.
-It inhabits a hardware environment
+Full virtualisation: You can run the guest system unmodified in full virtualisation.
+It inhabits a hardware environment.

 Para virtualisation: in para virtualisation, you make a request to a modified kernel on the guest side to run.
 This does not inhabit hardware but requires modification at the guest level.

 Besides these two categories, we also have hardware virtualisation.

 Let us first understand why Virtualisation is useful?

 There are plenty of Linux distributions with tons of exciting features.
 The Linux distribution releases several new and tempting upgrades every now and then.
 To test and install them, you can take the help of Virtualisation.